What is a written constitution?

 Under Gordon Brown’s premiership the push for a written constitution began gathering steam.
 Former Justice secretary Jack Straw was reported to be working on a British bill of rights and responsibilities and there were suggestions this could lead to a written constitution.

-However, the present Coalition government upon coming to office stated that there there were no plans to adopt a written constitution, although it did intend to look into the creation of a British Bill of Rights.
+However, the present Coalition government upon coming to office in 2010 stated that there there were no plans to adopt a written constitution, although it did intend to look into the creation of a British Bill of Rights.